-This section is designed to maintain a single record chain of title for manufactured homes that are subject to this act.classified as real property.
+This section is designed to maintain a single record chain of title for manufactured homes that are subject to this act.
 The chain begins with the recording of a deed and affidavit of affixation in the land records pursuant to Section 3 or of an affidavit of annexation pursuant to Section 4 and continues with the recording of any deeds subsequently given to transfer title to the home.
 If the home is moved from the land on which it was originally affixed, Section 5 requires the homeowner to record an affidavit of severance in that location.
 The affidavit of severance must identify the land to which the home is being moved and the name of the new owner, if any.
-When the home is reaffixed and is classified as real property, this section requires the owner to record an affidavit of affixation in the new location that includes the recording information for the most recent deed or affidavit of affixation at the former location.
+When the home is reaffixed, this section requires the owner to record an affidavit of affixation in the new location that includes the recording information for the most recent deed or affidavit of affixation at the former location.